Social Media Policy

 - Twitter handles: Other users’ Twitter handles (beginning with the “@” symbol) “tag” other accounts in your posts.
 For example the sample tweet “Just saw @DrThomasWhite in @RinnovaCoffee @cedarville!” tags three different Cedarville-related Twitter accounts.
 This creates an connection between your account and the user account(s) you've tagged.

 - Hashtags: Include a hashtag (#) and a brief term in your message so it will appear in Twitter searches.
 For example, the tweet “100 Days until I go to @cedarville #cedarville2018” will be retrieved in the results for a search in Twitter for the term “cedarville2018.”
 It’s recommended that you use a Cedarville-approved hashtag, or develop a series of your own hashtags to use consistently for your department.
-This article covers the use of and best practices for hashtags in depth.

 - Shortened URLs (if including a link): To conserve space and make every one of those precious 140 characters count, it’s best to use short URLs to reference any links to websites.
 Take, for example, the tweet “Arts Madness is coming @cedarville March 28 - Register now: cedar.to/artsmadness.”
-The “shortened” URL, cedar.to/artsmadness, points to the much longer URL, http://www.cedarville.edu/Event/Arts-Madness.aspx.
+The “shortened” URL, cedar.to/artsmadness, points to the much longer URL, http://www.cedarville.edu/Event/Arts-Madness.aspx (no longer active).
 While third-party URL shortening services like bit.ly are available and acceptable to use, we encourage you to use Cedarville’s own URL shortener, which results in a shorter Cedarville-branded URL.

 Images are recommended, but not mandatory for Twitter posts.